CD 3303 Neurodiagnosis for Chiropractic Practice

-Systemic pathology, including aetiology, pathogenesis, morphology and microscopic features and course of the diseases of major diseases and neoplasms of different body organs are provided.
+Systemic pathology, including aetiology, pathogenesis, morphology and microscopic features of major diseases and neoplasms involving different body organs are provided.
 Problems and clinical case scenarios are included to facilitate understanding and correlating the pathology with clinical presentation.

 PA 3305 Clinical Laboratory Diagnosis

-The use of clinical laboratory findings in clinical decision making in health and common disease states is demonstrated.
-Problem solving exercises are undertaken with data from the biochemistry, immunology, and haematology laboratories.
+The use of laboratory findings in clinical decision making in health and common disease states is demonstrated and discussed.
+Problem solving exercises are undertaken with data from the biochemistry, immunology and haematology laboratories.